Born to be more than a famous actor’s child, actor Peter Fonda…

 Remembering Peter Fonda in two iconic leading roles in the movies and much more.

-More recently, Darlin Husband and I had also seen his – all to brief appearance – in the third season of the TV Series, Californication (2007) alongside Evan Handler and David Duchovny.
+More recently, Darlin Husband and I had also seen his all too brief appearance in the third season of the TV Series, Californication (2007) alongside Evan Handler and David Duchovny.
 In his role, again a cameo playing himself he plays agent Sue Collini (Kathleen Turner)’s first client.
-However it was Peter’s leading film roles that I – and probably you – will remember more, with these two possibly his most well known…
+However, it was Peter’s leading film roles that I – and probably you – will remember more, with these two possibly his most well known…

 The film sequel is distinctly more guilty pleasure than the first of the series.
 But it’s still just as dark and ominous, if not more so than it’s predecessor.
 It was made three years after Westworld, but the film plot starts just two years after the theme park closed.
 The film tells of the reopening of this theme park, reportedly after the robots / androids have been “corrected”.

-Peter and Danner played a Newspaper reporter and TV Reporter respectively, who are asked to review the theme park.
-The pair stumbling upon a conspiracy, clones / duplicates of the visitors (including one of themselves and world leaders) and cover ups for dastardly deeds.
+Peter and Danner played a Newspaper reporter and TV Reporter respectively, are asked to review the theme park.
+The pair stumbling upon a conspiracy, clones / duplicates of the visitors (including one of themselves and world leaders) and cover-ups for dastardly deeds.
 It had many memorably chilling moments.

 There is a dream device, which records your dreams with Danner wearing what looks like an early prototype of the Brainstorm gadget on her head.
 Her dream has Danner dancing with Brynner’s cowboy.
 This is one of the scenes, that I remember most vividly, (and this film is one on the review pile).